Ethos & Values

 the principles of food sovereignty (as opposed to agroindustry)

-We aim to promote responsible global citizenship rather than consumerism.
 What do these terms imply?

 When people are asked to consider an issue as consumers, they do not think the same way as when asked to respond as responsible global citizens.
 For example, people asked to select the best electricity company, as consumers, might go for the one which charges them the least money for their electricity (the cheapest in a purely monetary sense).

 When asked to make the same choice as responsible global citizens, people will likely take into account the way the electricity company treats its employees and whether the electricity comes from renewable resources.
 That might not be the cheapest supplier in monetary terms, but it would probably be the one with the least harmful impact on people and the biosphere, and so the one offering the best value for money when all things are considered.

 The term ‘consumer’ can devalue and disempower those it labels.
 It can promote a relatively passive and selfish (individualistic) attitude: ‘accept the dominant economic paradigm and play by its rules’.

 In such a mindset, status comes from material possessions, and competitive or conspicuous consumption is the norm.
 This helps the short-term profits of corporations but it is madness on a planet with finite resources, approaching the climate change tipping point.

 Canadian psychology professor and addictions expert, Bruce K. Alexander (famous for his ‘rat park’ experiment, which Stuart McMillen has beautifully illustrated), argues that the biggest cause of harmful addictions (be they behavioural, such as gambling or shopaholism, or chemical, such as opiate addiction) is not the individual activities or substances to which people become addicted, but what he calls ‘psychosocial dislocation’, and that the biggest cause of this is ‘hypercapitalism’.